itssimmons/woki-challenge/README.md

 ### Datetime Handling

-Although JavaScript's native `Date` object provides basic date and time functionalities, it is an implementation that I have always tried to avoid; it was influenced by Java back in the day, and has several quirks and limitations that can lead to unexpected behaviour, or several amounts of code just to perform minimal behaviours.
+Although JavaScript's native `Date` object provides basic date and time functionalities, it is an implementation that I've always tried to avoid; it was influenced by Java back in the day, and has several quirks and limitations that can lead to unexpected behaviour, or several amounts of code just to perform minimal functionalities.

-A 2kb option is `dayjs`, a lightweight library that offers a simple and consistent API for parsing, validating, manipulating, formatting dates, and most importantly, timezone translation.
+A **2KB** option is `dayjs`, a lightweight library that offers a simple and consistent API for parsing, validating, manipulating, formatting dates, and most importantly, timezone translation.
 It provides a more intuitive and reliable way to handle datetime operations compared to the native `Date` object.

 ### Datebase & Caching

 For the purpose of this challenge, I chose SQLite as the database (more explicitly `node:sqlite` from node version 24) due to its simplicity and ease of setup.
 It allowed me to focus on the core functionality without the overhead of managing a more complex database system.

 To avoid a race condition, the first option that came to my mind was to use Redis as a caching layer.
-This decision was made to ensure data consistency and improve performance when handling concurrent requests, due to the speed of Redis operations.
+This decision was made to ensure data consistency and improve performance when handling concurrent requests, due to the speed of in-memory & single-threaded event loop operations.

 ### Testing

-As you can see, I not only wrote unit tests for the endpoints, but also for the core logic and utility functions.
+As you can see, I not only wrote unit tests for the endpoints or the criteria of the challenge (section 7), but also for the core logic and utility functions.
 This comprehensive testing approach helps ensure the reliability and correctness of the application.
-In fact, this approach allowed me to catch edge cases and potential bugs even before thinking about the endpoints' behaviours.
+In fact, this approach allowed me to catch edge cases and potential bugs even before thinking about endpoints.

 ### Documentation